jahanOSTG/Mid-Point-Circle-Drawing-Algorithm/README.md

 # Mid Point Circle Drawing Algorithm

-The **Digital Differential Analyzer (DDA)** algorithm is one of the simplest line-drawing algorithms.
-Given the starting and ending coordinates of a line, DDA can efficiently compute the intermediate points to draw the line.
+The **Midpoint Circle Drawing Algorithm** is a basic and important method in computer graphics used to draw circles.
+It uses only integer calculations and takes advantage of the circle’s symmetry to draw points faster and more efficiently.
+By calculating points for just one octant (or part of the circle), it mirrors them across the other seven octants to complete the full circle.
 ## Algorithm Overview

 ### Given:
-- Center coordinates: (Xc, Yc)
+- Center coordinates: `(Xc, Yc)`

-- Radius: R
+- Radius: `R`

 ---